-Again, solar sails to don’t require fuel of any kind.
-Just a big enough to catch enough rays to push the craft forward.
+Again, solar sails don’t require fuel of any kind.
+Just a big enough sails to catch enough rays to push the craft forward.

 The LightSail 2 built by The Planetary Society will launch in June 2019.
 The cubesat will deploy its sail – roughly the size of a boxing ring - and attempt to orbit the Earth using nothing but harnessed light particles.